Gandhi's former home gets facelift ahead of Trump's first India visit

 Preparations have not been without problems.

-A 30 foot arch by the VIP entrance to the stadium expected to be used by Trump collapsed on Sunday morning due to high winds, police said, though it was quickly repaired.
+A 30-foot arch by the VIP entrance to the stadium expected to be used by Trump collapsed on Sunday morning due to high winds, police said, though it was quickly repaired.

 There is enthusiasm among many in India for Trump’s arrival, but others have been angered at the cost - nearly $12 million for a three-hour visit, according to officials.